Frequently Asked QuestionsA selection of frequently asked questions relating to DNA, drug and alcohol testing

 How accurate is hair strand analysis?

-AlphaBiolabs uses an analytical technique High Performance Liquid Chromatography tandem mass spectrometry (HPLC/MS/MS), which detects and quantifies drugs of abuse, enabling us to unambiguously differentiate between each individual drug we analyse for and their related compounds.
+AlphaBiolabs uses an analytical technique called High Performance Liquid Chromatography tandem mass spectrometry (HPLC/MS/MS), which detects and quantifies drugs of abuse, enabling us to unambiguously differentiate between each individual drug we analyse for and their related compounds.

 How can we assure the quality of the results?